UAE: Traffic stress hits residents 'stuck for hours' on roads; how to cope with it?

 Both Zaid and Jana have also developed strategies to cope with their stressful commutes.
 Zaid listens to audiobooks and motivational podcasts, while Jana has turned to soothing music and guided meditation apps.
 Both, however, admit these solutions are only partially effective.

 While coping mechanisms help, long-term solutions are necessary.
-Jana is exploring options like remote work or switching jobs closer to home, while Zaid is considering carpooling despite the logistical challenges.
+Jana is exploring options like remote work or switching to a job closer to home, while Zaid is considering carpooling despite the logistical challenges.

 On a broader level, improved public transportation and flexible work arrangements could alleviate the burden on commuters.
 As traffic congestion continues to grow, it’s clear that addressing its psychological impact is as critical as managing its logistical challenges.
 In a fast-paced world where time is invaluable, finding ways to make commuting less stressful is essential for preserving mental well-being.